-Employing the surgeon's knot to connect the tippet to the leader ensures that the length of your leader is maintained to aid in proper casting.
+Employing the surgeon's knot to connect the tippet to the leader tag end ensures that the length of your leader is maintained to aid in proper casting.
 The added line can help hide your presence when fishing a dry fly to picky tailwater trout.
 The knot also can be situated as a useful spot to add split shots when nymphing by acting as a stop to keep the weight from sliding down towards the fly.

 Some anglers utilize the tag ends, usually nipped off and discarded, as a way to present small nymphs to trout in a way they aren't used to seeing.
-Tying a midge pattern onto the top tag end of the tippet allows the small fly to drift out to the side or above the point fly.
+Tying a midge pattern onto the top tag end of the tippet allows the dropper fly to drift out to the side or above the point fly.
 This tactic can also be used with a streamer or as a static rig under an indicator on still water.
 Switching up presentations, especially with fish that see flies 365 days a year, can be just what you need to turn some heads.

 What's With the Xs?

-If your leader is 5X, it is recommended that you have the same X tippet material.
+If your leader material is 5X, it is recommended that you have the same X tippet material.
 Depending on the situation, you might choose a light tippet like 6X, but adding a stronger tippet, like 4X, is not recommended.